rclone/rclone/docs/content/flags.md

       --s3-server-side-encryption string                         The server-side encryption algorithm used when storing this object in S3.
       --s3-session-token string                                  An AWS session token
       --s3-sse-customer-algorithm string                         If using SSE-C, the server-side encryption algorithm used when storing this object in S3.
-      --s3-sse-customer-key string                               If using SSE-C you must provide the secret encyption key used to encrypt/decrypt your data.
+      --s3-sse-customer-key string                               If using SSE-C you must provide the secret encryption key used to encrypt/decrypt your data.
       --s3-sse-customer-key-md5 string                           If using SSE-C you must provide the secret encryption key MD5 checksum.
       --s3-sse-kms-key-id string                                 If using KMS ID you must provide the ARN of Key.
       --s3-storage-class string                                  The storage class to use when storing new objects in S3.